Please note that Bees Ferry Veterinary Hospital is offering a free class to help you strengthen the relationship with your dog. Details are below.

 As mentioned above, we are holding a free "Building the Bond" class.
 Dr. Lanford is passionate about speaking for those who have no voice.
 Please join us and learn techniques to help build a bond with your dog that will last a lifetime!
 This session is to help understand the basics of a dog's body language.

-Or contact us for further information and to hold your spot at our next session!
+Contact us for further information and hold your spot at our next session!